matteopantano/Dex-Net-userInput/README.md

-# A Weakly-supervised Labeling Approach for Robotic Grasp Teaching and its Effects on Grasp Quality and Operator's Human Factors
+# Simplifying Robot Grasping in Manufacturing with a Teaching Approach based on a Novel User Grasp Metric

-This is the supporting material for the paper "A Weakly-supervised Labeling Approach for Robotic Grasp Teaching and its Effects on Grasp Quality and Operator's Human Factors".
+This is the supporting material for the paper "Simplifying Robot Grasping in Manufacturing with a Teaching Approach based on a Novel User Grasp Metric".
 Within this repo the code used for fusing the user input together with Dex-Net is provided.
 Moreover,supplementary materials (i.e., figures, example of test objects) are provided.
 If you find this work useful please consider citing it.

 ## News

-[2023/03/17] Submission of paper to CASE and polishing of the repo.
+[2023/06/28] Submission of paper to ISM and polishing of the repo.

 [2022/09/12] Introduction of code and supplementary materials.